 - Lifetime enrolment in the ignition interlock program after the reinstatement of licence if it was ever reinstated

-Just a quick look at the above and it is clear that anyone charged with impaired driving must make it a priority to consult with an experienced impaired driving lawyer as soon as possible.
+Just a quick look at the above and it is clear that anyone charged with impaired driving must make it a priority to consult with an experienced impaired driving lawyer as soon as possible, especially a DUI involving bodily harm.
 Note that aside from the above, other consequences include negative effects on one’s reputation, ability to travel, gain employment, and more.

 A highly skilled Toronto impaired driving lawyer has the knowledge and expertise to navigate the complex and technical aspects of the Criminal Code’s impaired driving laws in order to create a strong defence that is tailored to each individual case.
 At Calvin Barry Law, our team cares about each case’s outcome because we know how devastating the life-altering consequences of an impaired driving conviction can be.
 We will do all that we can to make sure that one small mistake will not have a prolonged detrimental effect on your reputation and your life.